DetailMaster: Can Your Text-to-Image Model Handle Long Prompts?: Evaluation of Data Quality and Diversity

 \subsection{Human Evaluation}

-To assess the data quality of our {\ours} Benchmark, we randomly select 50 samples from each evaluation task (400 in total) and employ two expert annotators to evaluate them, with scores being averaged.
-The evaluation is based on three criteria: 1) \textbf{Task Relevance:} alignment of the prompts and annotations with their designated tasks; 2) \textbf{Source Image Fidelity:} alignment of the prompts and annotations with the source images (for hallucination assessment); 3) \textbf{Prompt Consistency:} whether the annotations are reflected in the final polished prompts.
+To assess the data quality of {\ours}, we randomly select 50 samples from each evaluation task (400 in total) and employ two expert annotators to evaluate them, with scores being averaged.
+The evaluation is based on three criteria: 1) \textbf{Task Relevance:} alignment of the annotations with their designated tasks; 2) \textbf{Constraint Grounding Correctness:} alignment of the annotations with the source images; 3) \textbf{Prompt Consistency:} whether the annotations are reflected in the final polished prompts.
 The results show that 100\% of samples meet task relevance requirements, 93.6\% maintain visual fidelity with source images, and 97.5\% show complete consistency with final polished prompts.
-These findings validate that our {\ours} Benchmark faithfully derives from authentic image-caption pairs, ensuring its validity.
-Furthermore, the strong alignment mitigates evaluation errors caused by missing attribute descriptions.
-These results collectively confirm the high quality and robustness of our benchmark.
+These findings suggest that our benchmark is accurately derived from authentic image-caption pairs, and the close alignment between the final prompts and the annotations reduces evaluation errors resulting from missing attribute descriptions.
+These results collectively suggest the high quality and robustness of our benchmark.
 Detailed human evaluation results for specific sub-tasks are provided in Appendix \ref{appendix_sec_detailed_human_evaluation_results}.